waylonkenning/trustquote/memory-bank/decisionLog.md

         *   Updated [`src/api/publisher_router.py`](src/api/publisher_router.py:1) to use the new request schema.
         *   Overhauled [`src/services/publisher_service/publisher_service.py`](src/services/publisher_service/publisher_service.py:1) to:
             *   Extract VC from the request.
-            *   Verify JWS signature in `vc.proof.jws` using `python-jose` (ES256 algorithm assumed for P-256 keys).
+            *   Verify JWS signature in `vc.proof.jws` using `jwt.decode()` from `python-jose` to support detached payloads (ES256 algorithm assumed for P-256 keys).
 The signed payload is the canonicalized VC object excluding the `proof`.
             *   Validate `vc.issuer` DID against the public key used for signature verification (derived from `public_key_pem` provided in the request).
             *   Extract `content_text` and `source_url` from `vc.credentialSubject`.
         *   Added `python-jose[cryptography]` to `requirements.txt` for JWS processing and installed it.